al-mar/jspentix/README.md

 # jsmines
-A JavaScript implementation of Pentix video game.
+A JavaScript version of Pentix video game.

 The original version of this game was released for DOS by Marta & Adrian Soncodi in 1986.

+In this implementation I tried to reproduce some key aspects of the original game.
+It wasn't my intention to make a full clone of the program.
+I just tried some programming techniques in an entertaining way.
+But I love the result and play it from time to time.

 You can use the following keys: